Joc Pederson Preview, Player Props: Giants vs. Padres

 Joc Pederson At The Plate

-- In 30 games this year (31.6%), Pederson has picked up an RBI, and in 11 of those games (11.6%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Pederson has had at least one RBI in 32.3% of his games this season (31 of 96), with more than one RBI 11 times (11.5%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.